As an Amazon Associate we earn a small commission from qualifying purchases.

 Do Diapers Expire?

-You have probably never had to think of whether diapers expire or not, but if you have bought too many and want to keep them for your next baby, or keep them to gift at the next baby shower you attend, you might be worried that they could become ineffective.
+You have probably never had to think of whether diapers expire or not, but if you have bought too many and want to keep them for your next baby, or keep them to gift at the next baby shower you attend as a diaper cake, you might be worried that they could become ineffective.